Side door entrance to the Lone Star Registered Agent building in Austin, TX.

 2. Determine Which Form to File

-Depending on how much your company took in over the year, you’ll file one of three forms:
+Depending on how much your company took in over the year, you’ll file one of two forms:

 • EZ Computation